Kelty tents are well known for their durability and excellent value for money. But not all of these tents are created equal.

 The Kelty Field tent comes in a one person and 2 person size.
-This, and the Kelty Squad, are the only Kelty tents made in the USA and built to US military specifications.
+This, and the Kelty Squad, are the only Kelty brand tents made in the USA and built to US military specifications.

 As you would expect from military specifications, it’s tough.
 Super tough, in fact.
 You won’t find many products with materials that are as durable and thick as those on the Kelty Field.

 And with this thickness comes brilliant waterproofing.
 However, we have noticed that this wears off after a while so make sure to reapply a waterproofing spray every half a year or so.

 However, this material thickness also contributes to a major problem.
 These tents aren’t breathable.
 Even when you open the doors, you’ll still have to deal with condensation issues on the inside.

 This is made even worse by the poor design of the side vents that easily let in rain.
 You’re left deciding between rain coming in, or closing the vents and having condensation raining on you instead.